yitzchak/nontrivial-gray-streams/README.md

 (stream-clear-input stream) ; → null
 ```

-Implements [CLEAR-INPUT][] for the stream, returning NIL.
-The default
+Implements [CL:CLEAR-INPUT][] for the stream, returning NIL.
+The
-method does nothing.
+default method does nothing.

 # Character Output